RapTho/iot-digital-engineering/1_pre-requisites.md

 ## 7. Code editor (VS Code or any other)

-We recommend using [Visual Studio Code](https://code.visualstudio.com/) for this course.
+Recommended is using [Visual Studio Code](https://code.visualstudio.com/) for this course but any other editor will also do the job.

 ### macOS & Windows

 Download from: [https://code.visualstudio.com/Download](https://code.visualstudio.com/Download)

 > You can use any other editor you're comfortable with.

----

 ## Verification checklist